nonk123/poormans/README.md

 You'll most likely want to use `poor_at(x, y)` to put character cells on the screen.
 Set `chr` field to display an ASCII character inside that cell.
 Modify `fg` & `bg` to one of the `POOR_*` color constants to add colors to your cells.
 The screen is cleared with whitespace automatically at the start of each frame.

+You can use `poor_keydown(scancode)` to respond to keypresses.
+Pass one of the `POOR_*` scancode constants to see if specified key is held down at the moment.

+TODO: add a "was key just pressed?" function.

-TODO: add keyboard & mouse input.
+TODO: add & document mouse input.